U.S. Conflict Minerals

 In August 2012, the U.S. Securities and Exchange Commission (SEC) finalized conflict minerals regulations that require publically traded companies to report the origin of tin, tantalum, tungsten and gold – conflict minerals – contained in their final products.
 Electronics manufacturing companies across the supply chain are impacted by this regulation.
 Even if companies are not publically traded, they will likely have customer requirements that must be met.

-The final rule provides burden relief to the industry by establishing a unified reporting schedule, creating an indeterminate category, implementing a phase-in period, and removing the requirement that a CMR report is required for any recycled or scrap materials contained in a product.
-IPC has been a strong advocate for these provisions and are very pleased they are included in the final rules.
+IPC has played an integral role in advocating for the least burdensome regulations.
+As a result of IPC's lobbying efforts, the final rule provides burden relief to the industry by establishing a unified reporting schedule, creating an indeterminate category, implementing a phase-in period, and removing the requirement that a CMR report is required for any recycled or scrap materials contained in a product.

 IPC continues to provide compliance assistance to the industry.
 A variety of resources to aid in conflict minerals compliance can be found on IPC's Conflict Minerals Resources page.

 The European Union is actively considering their own conflict minerals legislation.
 The current proposal sets up a voluntary self-certification scheme for firms exercising due diligence over commodity supply chain for gold, tin, tungsten, tantalum and their mineral ores.
 The voluntary self-certification scheme would require companies to exercise due diligence to demonstrate that their products' mineral components did not finance human rights abuses, and would offer incentives ranging from EU public procurement contracts to funding possibilities for small and medium-sized enterprises (SMEs).
 The proposed scheme will only apply to companies placing raw materials on the market – such as Europe's 20 or so smelters – and not importers of products.